Wednesday, 24 April 2024

 David Batchelor is chief, External Affairs & Communication at the SESAR 3 Joint Undertaking (SJU), the European Union’s public-private partnership delivering air traffic management research and innovation.
 He is responsible for the SJU’s communications activities, stakeholder relations and international affairs.
 He first joined the SJU in 2012 as liaison to the FAA’s NextGen program based in Washington D.C.

 David previously worked in the European Commission’s Directorate General for Mobility and Transport (DG MOVE) on policy towards aviation and environment and served as the EU’s observer to the ICAO Committee on Aviation Environmental Protection (CAEP) from 2008 to 2012.
-Prior to that he worked on air services liberalization, notably the negotiations to conclude the EU-US “open skies” agreement signed in 2007.
+Prior to that he worked on air services liberalization, notably the negotiations to conclude the EU-U.S. “open skies” agreement signed in 2007.

 David began his career as an economist at the UK Civil Aviation Authority, after graduating from Oxford University with a Bachelor of Arts (Hons) in politics, philosophy, and economics.